connectedbydata/connectedbydata.org/_events/2022-06-22-data-power.md

 <!-- more -->

+I've written up notes on some of the sessions I attended below.

 ## Living with Data panel

-Hannah Ditchfield, Susan Oman, Helen Kennedy, Jo Bates, Itzelle Medina-Perea and Aidan Peppin
+Panel with: Hannah Ditchfield, Susan Oman, Helen Kennedy, Jo Bates, Itzelle Medina-Perea and Aidan Peppin

 I attended a session focussed on reporting back from the latest three year, Nuffield Foundation funded, cycle of the [Living with Data](https://livingwithdata.org/) research programme, which has been exploring public 'knowledge, experiences and perceptions of data practices'.